timgates42/datadog-agent/pkg/metadata/inventories/README.md

   - `mac_address` - **string**: the MAC address for the host.
   - `agent_version` - **string**: the version of the Agent that sent this payload.
   - `cloud_provider` - **string**: the name of the cloud provider detected by the Agent.
+- `agent_configuration` - **dict of string to string**
+  - `runtime` - **string**: the current Agent configuration scrubbed, including all the defaults.
+  - `provided` - **string**: the current configuration without the defaults.
+This includes the settings configured by the user. throuh the configuration file and the environment, as well as any settings explicitly set by the agent (for example the number of workers is dynamically set by the agent itself based on the load).

 ("scrubbed" indicates that secrets are removed from the field value just as they are in logs)